Destroying Bicolored $P_3$s by Deleting Few Edges: Bicolored Deletion is NP-hard

-\begin{proof} To show the NP-hardness we give a polynomial-time reduction from the NP-hard \textsc{(3,4)-Sat} problem which is given a 3-CNF formula~$\phi$ where each variable occurs in at most four clauses, and asks if there is a satisfying assignment for~$\phi$~\cite{Tovey84}.
+\begin{proof} We present a polynomial-time reduction from the NP-hard \textsc{(3,4)-SAT} problem where one is given a 3-CNF formula~$\phi$ where each variable occurs in at most four clauses, and the question is if there is a satisfying assignment for~$\phi$~\cite{Tovey84}.

 Let~$\phi$ be a 3-CNF formula with variables~$X=\{x_1, \dots, x_{|X|}\}$ and clauses~$\cC=\{C_1, \dots, C_{|\cC|}\}$ with four occurrences per variable.
 For a given variable $x_i$ that occurs in a clause $C_j$ we define the \emph{occurrence number} $\Psi (C_j,x_i)$ as the number of clauses in $\{C_1, C_2, \dots, C_j \}$ where~$x_i$ occurs.
 Intuitively, $\Psi(C_j,x_i)=r$ means that the $r$th occurrence of variable~$x_i$ is the occurrence in clause~$C_j$.
 Since each variable occurs in at most four clauses, we have~$\Psi(C_j,x_i) \in \{1,2,3,4\}$.